maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 - **However, this approach is error prone and slow**
   - Can cause the program to panic if the index value or test condition is incorrect
-  - Compiler adds runtime code to perform the conditional check
+  - Compiler adds additional runtime code to perform the conditional check
 - **More concise alternative: Use `for`-loop**
   - Execute some code for each item in a collection
   - Increase the safety of the code